compTAG/student-resources/reports/nsf-prereport.md

 * Full name: TODO
 * e-mail: TODO
-* Funding support (list all, including travel support):
+* Funding support (list all, including GTAships and travel support):
 * International Travel?
 TODO (if yes, which countries and how long (number of days) in each country?)

 ## Research Activiites / Results